semaphoreci/docs/docs/examples/heroku-deployment.md

 ```

 This defines a simple deployment pipeline that can be triggered manually
-on every revision on every branch.
-You can generally define as many pipelines
+for every revision on every branch.
+You can define as many pipelines
-for a project as you need using a variety of options and conditions.
+as you need for any project, using a variety of options and conditions.
 For designing custom delivery pipelines, consult the
 [promotions reference documentation][promotions-ref].